KN-18

-The KN-18 is the designation given by the United States government to a North Korean short-range ballistic missile (SRBM), whose official designation is unknown.
-The missile was first tested on 29 May 2017.
+KN-18 is the designation given by the United States government to a North Korean short-range ballistic missile (SRBM), whose official designation is unknown.
+A Scud missile variant with terminal maneuverability, the missile was first tested on 29 May 2017.

 Description

 The KN-18 is a variant of Hwasong-6 (Scud-C) with terminal maneuverability.
 Initially, the KN-18 was assessed as an anti-ship ballistic missile, but it is incorrect.
 Other sources claim the KN-18 to be a variant of Hwasong-5 (Scud-B).
 Based from images, the missile's estimated length is judged to be about 11.5-11.9 m.

-The missile utilizes a liquid-fueled Scud booster and is equipped with a separable and maneuverable warhead.
+The missile utilizes a liquid-fueled Scud booster and is equipped with a separable warhead.
 After engine burnout, the KN-18's warhead adjusts its trajectory to precisely strike the target.
 The missile's circular error probable is 7 m, according to North Korean state media.
 The KN-18 has a range of 450 km, based on information released after the first and only test-fire.
 The KN-18's launcher is a tracked chassis.
 Along with the maneuverable reentry vehicle, the KN-18 appears to be possibly nuclear-capable.